shruti0609/myresume/README.md

 This section contains the personal information and some links to redirect it to those headings. for ex:
 -Github, LinkedIn.
--About me, EDucation, Internships, Projects, etc
+-Aboutme, Education, Internships, Projects, etc

 # Section 2